ihsn/nada-documentation/src/getting-started/README.md

 - In the root folder, the DDI-compliant metadata (xml file), the Dublin Core-compliant metadata for the related resources (rdf file), and a jpg image file to be used as a thumbnail in the NADA catalog.
 - In the *Data* folder, the dataset to be published in the catalog.
 In this case, the dataset is contained in a single compressed file for each one of the three formats that we want to make available (Stata, SPSS, and CSV).
 - In the *Doc* folder, all related documentation files.
 In this particular case, this is limited to a PDF file containing a working paper.
 In most cases, the documentation files will include survey questionnaires, interviewer manual, technical and analytical report, and others.
 - In the *Programs* folder, a Stata script (do file) used to format teh original dataset.
-It is good practce to share scripts and code that would allow users to replicate data processing, editing, tabulation, analysis, and visualizations.
+It is good practice to share scripts and code that would allow users to replicate data processing, editing, tabulation, analysis, and visualizations.

 ### Using the administrator interface